-Prints various time profiling information: the time spent executing each individual build command; the total build time (time SCons ran from beginning to end); the total time spent reading and executing SConscript files; the total time spent SCons itself spend running (that is, not counting reading and executing SConscript files); and both the total time spent executing all build commands and the elapsed wall-clock time spent executing those build commands.
-(When scons is executed without the - j option, the elapsed wall-clock time will typically be slightly longer than the total time spent executing all the build commands, due to the SCons processing that takes place in between executing each command.
-When scons is executed with the - j option, and your build configuration allows good parallelization, the elapsed wall-clock time should be significantly smaller than the total time spent executing all the build commands, since multiple build commands and intervening SCons processing should take place in parallel.)
+Prints various time profiling information:

+- The time spent executing each individual build command - The total build time (time SCons ran from beginning to end) - The total time spent reading and executing SConscript files - The total time spent SCons itself spend running (that is, not counting reading and executing SConscript files) - The total time spent executing all build commands - · The elapsed wall-clock time spent executing those build commands - The time spent processing each file passed to the SConscript() function

+(When scons is executed without the -j option, the elapsed wall-clock time will typically be slightly longer than the total time spent executing all the build commands, due to the SCons processing that takes place in between executing each command.
+When scons is executed with the -j option, and your build configuration allows good parallelization, the elapsed wall-clock time should be significantly smaller than the total time spent executing all the build commands, since multiple build commands and intervening SCons processing should take place in parallel.)